-Every now and then I get their attention by praising and rewarding a group with "Avispas" (Hornets stamped on a sticky note used for extra credit).
-"This group knows what they are supposed to be doing...!"
-As soon as I do this, other groups get the message and I do not have to keep nagging them to pay attention and get busy.
+Every now and then I got their attention by praising and rewarding a group with "Avispas" (the school mascot stamped on a sticky note used for extra credit).
+"This group knows what they are supposed to be doing . . . !"
+As soon as I did this, other groups got the message and I did not have to keep nagging them to pay attention and get busy.
 It’s amazing how hard students will work for a simple extra credit post-it, funny sticker, or smiley stamp on their paper.

-I have always believed that the best discipline plan is to have a good lesson plan, but for middle schools students, you have to have plan A, B and distraction lesson Z. It's important to remember: Middle school students sometimes get flustered and frightened easily, while also being easily drawn into the learning with solid expectations, behavior boundaries, and crazy, fun, active learning experiences.
+I have always believed that the best discipline plan was to have a good lesson plan, but for squirrelly middle schools students, you have to have plan A, B and distraction lesson Z. It's important to remember: Middle school students sometimes get flustered and frightened easily, but they also can be easily drawn into the learning with solid expectations, behavior boundaries, and crazy, fun, active learning experiences.